-As of May 2016 I have been at Yahoo! as Senior Experience Designer, working on platform tools.
+As of May 2016 I have been at Yahoo! as Senior Experience Designer, working on Ad & Data platform tools.
 It's a great environment, the people on my team are awesome, and the design challenges are complex.
 It's fun.

-For years Andi at Cascade SF has organized UX Night, hosting great speakers discussing a variety of UX topics.
-In January of 2015 I began mentoring attendees, which included students and grads, career changers, startup founders, developers, and foreign professionals visiting San Francisco to learn about tech on whatever UX-related they brought to my table.
+After years of sitting in the audience, in January of 2015 I began mentoring attendees of Cascade SF UX Night, which included students and grads, career changers, startup founders, developers, and foreign professionals visiting San Francisco to learn about the tech scene.
 It's very interesting.
+I've also mentored through an internal Yahoo! program, and other opportunities.

 "Full Stack" UX Designer User-centered design from concept to deployment.
 Awesome communication skills.
 I can plan, troubleshoot, and manage project development.